 In recent times however, there has been a decline in the consumption of shark fin soup as many countries have become more aware of the ethical and environmental concerns around the harvesting of these fins.

 Is imitation shark fin soup a real thing?

 In recent times China has ordered government officials to stop selling shark fin soup made from endangered species.
 Increasing global awareness has led to a drop in their consumption by between 50 – 70%.
 This unfortunately has also led to many provinces in China selling artificial shark fins, soups and stews.
 Artificial shark fins are made with edible gelatinous substances that imitate the texture and qualities of actual shark fin.
 Originally it was thought the imitation version originated on Temple Street in Hong Kong, way back in the 1950’s.
 Street vendors collected the broken park of shark fins that were discarded by more popular Chinese establishments and prepared these in soup form.
 The imitation dish was inexpensive but still tasty which made it popular among the poorer communities.
 Unfortunately these artificial shark fins have been said to contain dangerous amounts of substances such as cadmium and methyl-mercury.

 What does shark fin soup taste like?

-The meat from the shark fin itself is actually tasteless and much of the flavor of the dish comes from the soup or stew.
+The meat from the shark fin itself is actually tasteless and much of the flavour of the dish comes from the soup or stew.
 Many people actually describe it as having a chewy gelatinous-like texture.
-The broth is often made from a host of different ingredients such as ginseng, chicken, mushrooms, quail eggs and so on, all of which impart a rich flavor to the dish.
+The broth is often made from a host of different ingredients such as ginseng, chicken, mushrooms, quail eggs and so on, all of which impart a rich flavour to the dish.
 Despite not knowing what it is I was eating at the time, it really was a delicious dish.